MBSE HSSLC Result 2020 @ Mbse.edu.in; Know How To Check

-Mizoram Board Class 12th results will be declared soon.
-The Mizoram Board of School Education, or MBSE, will publish the HSSLC Class 12th result 2020 on the official website -- mbse.edu.in.
+Mizoram Board Class 12th results have been declared.
+The Mizoram Board of School Education, or MBSE, has declared HSSLC Class 12th result 2020 on the official website -- mbse.edu.in.

-The Mizoram Board of School Education, or MBSE, is expected to declare the HSSLC, or Class 12, results soon.
-The official website of the board -- mbse.edu.in will host the Higher Secondary School Leaving Certificate, or HSSLC, exam results.
-Students can access the Mizoram board HSSLC result 2020 with the help of registration numbers and roll numbers as mentioned in the MBSE admit cards.
+The Mizoram Board of School Education, or MBSE, has declared the HSSLC, or Class 12, results.
+The official website of the board -- mbse.edu.in is now hosting the Higher Secondary School Leaving Certificate, or HSSLC, exam results.
+Students can access the Mizoram board HSSLC results 2020 with the help of registration numbers and roll numbers as mentioned in the MBSE admit cards.
 Along with the official website of the board, students can also view their HSSLC Class 12 results from private portals including examresults.net and indiaresults.com.

 MBSE had already declared the HSLC, or Class 10, results on May 13.
 Lalhlimpuii C Vanlalsiama, Simon Shangpliang and Singokhai Chozah topped the Class 10 HSLC exam with 476 marks.
 They were students of St. Paul's Higher Secondary School, Aizawl.